Amazon's Mechanical Turk

-In taking this step, you agree to the Mechanical Turk privacy notice.
+- Follow prompts to sign in to your Amazon.com account or to create one.
+(In taking this step, you agree to the Mechanical Turk privacy notice.)

-For U.S.-based workers, money can then be transferred to a U.S. bank account.
-Workers in India can elect to receive a check in Indian rupees.
-For all others not based in the U.S. or India, earnings can be transfer to an Amazon gift card.
+U.S.-based workers can have payments transferred to a U.S. bank account.
+Workers in some countries, such as India, can elect to receive a check in their local currency.
+However, most workers not based in the U.S. must have their earnings transferred to an Amazon gift card.

 All workers are required to submit tax information.
 U.S.-based workers need to submit a tax ID or Social Security number.
 Non-U.S. citizens living outside the United States also need to submit an IRS tax form.
 U.S. citizens living outside the United States may not work for Mechanical Turk.